Elephant Hunting in Namibia

 With a side brain shot, the brain is situated in front of the ear hole, behind the eye and slightly above the zeugmatic arch.
 In short, any sort of brain shot on an Elephant is not easy.
 There are many things to consider before taking it!
 A broadsided heart / lung shot is a better bet when it is difficult to get in close to the elephant or there is little time to take the shot.

-Score is taken from the weight of both tusks and they do vary quite considerably.
+Both tusks are weighed and measured, but is scored by the heaviest weighing tusk.
 It is not often that a good bull carries evenly matched ivory.
 Usually older bulls will wear down their favourite tusk digging and stripping bark, much in the same way we humans are either left or right handed.

 A good set of tusks must protrude from the skin flap for at least a meter, usually much more depending upon the thickness.
 Remember a considerable portion of the tusk is hidden in the skin and skull bone, probably at least a third.
 The thickest part of the tusk is usually at the lip.